-Acute and chronic inflammation within the skin are both extremely damaging.
-By its very design, microneedling causes a measured degree of skin inflammation, depending on the depth of the needling and other treatment parameters.
+Acute and chronic inflammation within the skin is both extremely damaging.
+By its very design, skin needling causes a measured degree of skin inflammation, depending on the depth of the needling and other treatment parameters.
 This is a normal, physiological response to the damage, which brings about the desired aesthetic result.

 The Naked Truth: As a rule of thumb, inflammation should calm down within a few days.
 In some cases, it doesn’t; this inflammation could be from something more insidious and pathological.
 Most allergic reactions or inflammations are mild and go away after a matter of days.
 However, acute inflammatory responses – such as granulomatous dermatoses – can last for years.
 This is when the immune system tries to block a substance that it perceives to be a foreign body, but is unable to eliminate.
 This can be a response to the presence of microorganisms, chemicals, or organic and inorganic materials.

 The appearance of redness and swelling may not be visible, which can be misleading.
 However, below the surface, inflammation begins to take its toll on structural cells and matrix proteins found within the dermis.
 Because of its resemblance to skin changes associated with accelerated skin ageing, it’s referred to in the industry as “skin flamm’ageing”.
 Granulomas can be infectious or sterile and become apparent as localised lesions that inflame and distort nearby tissues.
 These can take weeks or months to develop.